Our Specialty is Natural American Turquoise - Mine Direct

 • Block: A mixture of plastic resin and dyes that is produced in loaf sized blocks.
 We used to call this reconstituted because we were told it was made from ground up turquoise scraps.
 In reality there is no actual rock of any sort in block turquoise; it is entirely man-made and should be labeled “simulated”.
 Block is produced in many colors, simulating many different stones and shells.
 Except for occasional batches of Lapis Block that contain ground up iron pyrite, these are entirely simulated.
 Block is used heavily for inlay and heishi.

-• Dyed Stones: There are several naturally occurring stones that look similar to turquoise when they are dyed blue.
+• Dyed Stone Fakes: There are several naturally occurring stones that look similar to turquoise when they are dyed blue.
 These include Howlite, a white rock with black or gray markings, and Magnite or Magnesite, a chalky white mineral that forms in rough nodules looking faintly like the vegetable cauliflower.
 Other simulations include glass, plastic, faience ceramic and polymer clay.

-Natural Tortoise turquoise "boulder" cut roundel beads
+Natural Tortoise turquoise

 Natural Tortoise Nevada Turquoise & Variscite "Boulder" or "Ribbon" cut roundel beads